jfischer/micropython-iot-hackathon/docs/teachers-notes.rst

 Lecture
 -------
-The website containing this documentation also contains a lecture presentation (``lecture.pptx`` and ``lecture.pdf``).
+The repository containing this documentation also contains a lecture presentation (``lecture.pptx`` and ``lecture.pdf``).
 We recommend walking through this presentation before the hands-on section.
 The goal is to provide students with some context and an overview of the project.